Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Interviewing Experts

-\textbf{Criteria for hierarchical grouping}.
-When discussing the best practice of grouping, designers mentioned three major criteria.
+When discussing the best practice of grouping, designers mentioned several criteria.
 First, the items in a cohesive unit should have a high probability of being grouped together.
-For the example of Fig~\ref{fig:example}-a, the item in the list, which consists of an icon, a title, and a description to convey a single message, should be grouped together because these elements form a high cohesive unit.
-Second, designers thought that spatial distance matters a lot when grouping elements.
+For the example of Fig~\ref{fig:example}(a), the item in the list, which consists of an icon, a title, and a description to convey a single message, should be grouped together because these elements form a highly cohesive unit.
+Second, designers agreed among themselves on the significance of spatial distance when grouping elements.
 Elements relating to each other should be grouped close together.
-Designers also agreed that they only consider grouping elements in the neighborhood in most situations.
-Last, the grouping should follow a strict hierarchical tree structure, making the exact group can be easily accessed from its parent group.
+Designers also admitted that they only considered grouping elements in the neighborhood in most situations.
+Finally, the grouping was suggested to follow a visual hierarchy, which plays a key role in the planning of the layout to help viewers navigate through the information presentation more easily.

-Based on the feedback gathered from the interviews with designers, our goal is to propose an automatic approach to recovering hierarchical grouping from information presentations.
-To achieve the goal, our grouping technique is designed based on the following three design requirements:
+\textbf{Design requirements}.
+Our goal is to propose an automatic approach to recovering hierarchical grouping from information presentations.
+To achieve the goal, we summarize two design requirements based on the feedback gathered from the interviews with designers.